 To his opponent, Manhattan Beach businessman Bill Bloomfield, the new district presents opportunity.
 Running as an independent -- he left the Republican Party in 2011 after years of donating generously to it -- Bloomfield seeks to portray Waxman as an out-of-touch liberal who avoids local issues to focus on national ones.
-If elected, Bloomfield promises voters he'll break through Washington gridlock by working with both parties.

 Unlike many previous Waxman challengers, Bloomfield has the money to make his case.
 According to campaign finance reports, Bloomfield has loaned or given his campaign more than $6 million since Jan.
 1. Adding to his independent mantra, he is not taking money from political action committees and has raised little from private donors.
 Since January, Bloomfield's campaign received about $350,000 from contributors other than himself, reports show.